JujuAdams/AssetBucket/README.md

 1. Call `AbPipeBeginForProject()` using a project struct created by `new AbProject(...)`, or call `AbPipeBeginForLoose()` to save buckets into a directory
 2. Call `AbPipeBucketSprite()` or `AbPipeBucketSound()` or `AbPipeBucketDatafile()` to add content to a bucket
 3. To make it easier in ingest files from disk, use `AbForeachFile()` or `AbForeachFileFiltered()` to iterate over particular directories
 4. Call `AbPipeEnd()`.
-This will finalise the changes and start saving content to disk
+This will finalise the changes and start saving content to disk.
+This function will also create a manifest called `ab_manifest.json` that contains information about all the buckets that were created

 See `oTestBuckets` in the repo project for an example of use.